 Lok-Chi Chan's philosophy website

-Lok-Chi Chan(陳樂知)is an Associate Professor of Philosophy at National Taiwan University and the current Co-director of the NTU Center for Traditional and Scientific Metaphysics (TSM Center).
+Lok-Chi Chan (陳樂知), also known as L.C.
+Chan, is an Associate Professor of Philosophy at National Taiwan University and the current Co-director of the NTU Center for Traditional and Scientific Metaphysics (TSM Center).
 Born and raised in Hong Kong, he acquired his PhD from the University of Sydney in 2017, following a First Class BA Honours from Monash University in 2011.
 His academic focus lies in the philosophy of mind, metaphysics, and philosophy of religion, with a particular emphasis on the philosophical worldview of metaphysical naturalism.
 This involves the exploration of themes like qualia and consciousness, the metaphysical nature of matter (especially its intrinsic and categorical properties), and the characterisation of naturalism and physicalism.
-Apart from the discussions concerning the nature and setups of naturalism, he maintains an interest in its dialogue with historical metaphysics (esp. from the 17th to the 20th century, including phenomenology) and various forms of non-naturalisms (e.g. idealism and theism).
-Recently, he has developed an interest in philosophical issues related to artificial intelligence.
+In addition, he maintains an interest in naturalism's dialogue with historical metaphysics (esp. from the 17th to the 20th century, including phenomenology) and various forms of non-naturalisms (e.g. idealism and theism).
+Recently, he has developed an interest in applying naturalistic metaphysics to issues related to artificial intelligence.

-Specifically, some of the research questions are as follows: What would an overarching modern worldview informed by the cutting-edge natural and human sciences look like?
+More broadly and conventionally speaking, Chan's overarching concerns are as follows: What would an overarching modern worldview informed by the cutting-edge natural and human sciences look like?
 Why should one accept such a worldview?
 And, accordingly, how should we understand matter, human consciousness, and the cosmos?

 Chan's research has been published in leading philosophy journals and volumes, including the Australasian Journal of Philosophy, Philosophical Studies, Oxford Studies in Philosophy of Mind, Erkenntnis, Ratio, Religious Studies, Journal of Consciousness Studies, and Internet Encyclopedia of Philosophy.